-Our Village Hall is not owned by the parish council or the district council.
+As a community, we all own our Village Hall.
+The Hall is not owned by the parish council or the district council.
 We’re an independent charity, created for and by our local community.
 We are governed by a Council of Management, who are in law the Charity Trustees.
-They consist of a representative member from each of the organisations who regularly use the Hall and local, village attendees (villagers) who are elected at the Annual General Meeting, (AGM) which is held yearly in April or May.
+Our trustees consist of a mix of representative members from some of the organisations who regularly use the Hall and local, village attendees who are elected at the Annual General Meeting, (AGM) which is held yearly in April or May.
 All inhabitants from the two villages are entitled to attend and vote at the AGM.

 History of the Village Hall